 Everyone has experienced changes in daily routines because of social distancing practices to control the spread of COVID-19, but the closing of schools and the cancellation of activities for groups to ten or more has hit the class of 2020, especially hard.
 They have experienced uncertainties about when or if prom and commencement might happen.
 Spring sports and music concerts were canceled, and senior year traditions that usually provide students and parents the opportunity to savor a moment of pride were gone too.

 There are many different perspectives to navigating through this challenging time.
 This is just a small sample of responses from teachers and parents with students in the Class of 2020 who were asked to share reflections and reactions as their children reached this milestone.
-More parent reflections can be found on page 8 of the Excel publication, or click here for the article “A Salute to our Class of 2020 Seniors.” if you’d like to view a full list of our graduating class, click here.
+More parent reflections can be found on page 8 of the Excel publication, or click here for the article “A Salute to our Class of 2020 Seniors.”

 To say we are heartbroken that our children are missing so many milestones is an understatement.
 It is about not only losing so many “lasts”, but also so many “firsts”.